As promised, here is the second part in our must-read guide to blogging terminology. You can find the first part right here.

 So there you have it.
 Hopefully we have covered everything you have ever wanted to know about blogging terminology but were too scared to ask.

-However, if by some miracle you have any other burning issue that you don’t feel we’ve quite covered off for you, please let us know in the comments and we will update the post for you.
+However, if by some miracle you have any other burning issue relating to blogging terminology that you don’t feel we’ve quite covered off for you, please let us know in the comments and we will update the post for you.
 We might even make a part 3!

 After all, your happiness and success is our happiness and success…